Skip to main content

 Careers

-This course prepares you for a wide range of careers.
-Previous graduates have had careers with global employers such as:
+This programme prepares you for a wide range of careers.
+Graduates have secured employment in a number of Times Top 100 Graduate Employers.
+They have gone onto secure successful global careers with employers such as:

 • Microsoft